 Our counties, states, and provinces page provides maps that includes the names of those subdivisions, which may prove helpful since our range maps do not include that information.

-Most of our West Virginia records are from sources listed in our Works Consulted page for Auchenorrhyncha.
+Most of our West Virginia records are from sources listed in our Works Consulted page for Neuroptera and Megaloptera.
 Revisions of genera and subfamilies often gave extensive lists of records of each species.
+For documenting distribution of various species in West Virginia counties, the work of Donald C. Tarter was especially useful.

 On-line sources have also been quite useful.
-BugGuide.net is a very useful resource.
-So are the many university insect collections that are providing their collection data on-line.
-Three especially good sites that are adjuncts to traditional pinned collections are: The Canadian National Collection; Harvard's Museum of Comparative Zoology; and the University of New Hampshire Insect and Arachnid Collections curated by Donald Chandler.
+BugGuide.net provides photographs of species with date and locality records.
+Also useful are the many university insect collections that are providing their collection data on-line.
+Three especially good sites that are adjuncts to traditional pinned collections are: The Canadian National Collection; Harvard’s Museum of Comparative Zoology; and the University of New Hampshire Insect and Arachnid Collections curated by Donald Chandler.